philgladman/home-rpi-ArgoCD-stack/README.md

 ## Step 4.) - Label Master node
 - label master node so samba container will only run on master node since it has the external drive connected `kubectl label nodes $(hostname) disk=disk1`

+## Step 5.) - Fork this git repo
+- Since we will be using ArgoCD to deploy everything, you will need your own repository for Argo to pull its config from.
+- Copy(fork) this repo by by clicking [here](https://github.com/philgladman/home-rpi-ArgoCD-stack/fork)
+- Once you have successfully forked this repo, move on to step 6.)

-## Step 5.) - Deploy ArgoCD
+## Step 6.) - Deploy ArgoCD
-- clone git repo `git clone https://github.com/philgladman/home-rpi-ArgoCD-stack.git`
+- clone your newly forked git repo locally `git clone https://github.com/<your-github-username>/home-rpi-ArgoCD-stack.git`
 - cd into repo `cd home-rpi-ArgoCD-stack`
 - Lets create a local DNS name for our ArgoCD server, so we can acces the ArgoCD UI by a DNS name vs ip and port number.
 In my example, I use `argocd.phils-home.com`.
 You can use anything as this will only be accessible locally.
 - change the `custom.list` file to have your custom DNS name for argocd `sed -i "s|argocd.phils-home.com|<your-local-dns-name-for-argocd>|g" pihole/custom.list`